bizz84/nested_navigation_examples/README.md

-# Bottom Navigation Bar with Nested Routes: GoRouter vs Beamer
+# Stateful Nested Navigation examples: GoRouter vs Beamer

 This is an example app showing how to implement bottom navigation with nested routes using [GoRouter](https://pub.dev/packages/go_router) and [Beamer](https://pub.dev/packages/beamer):